Caring for Wood Cabinets

 Although there are many cleaners that may work on our coating we recommend using dish soap and a soft cloth/ towel.
 For regular cleaning, a small amount of dish soap saturated throughout a damp washrag should do.
 Then wiping dry when finished to buff off any remaining residue haze from the soap will leave them looking new again.
 If there is any type of scuff or residue that is more stubborn add a dab of dish soap to a part of the rag with a little more water and gently wipe that area with the soapy area of the rag to take care of the difficult area.
 Dish soap should be enough for almost everything you will encounter.

-If you get something like permanent marker on your cabinets or something that just won't easily come off we have found Citrus Goo-gone to work well at these hard to remove spots.
+If you get something like permanent marker on your cabinets or anything that just won't easily come off we have found Citrus Goo-gone to work well at these hard to remove spots.
 Take care not to rub aggressively, you should not need to.
-Clean the Citrus Goo-gone off of the cabinet after use.

 If you want to try other methods test on the backside of a door first to be sure it works.

 Repeated exposure to excessive moisture such as splashing of surfaces from a sink will result in damage to your wood which will also affect the coating on your cabinetry.